dukang4655/dukang.github.io/_pages/portfolio.md

 *Project 2: Developing GUI software for visualizing 3D motion of coronary arteries*

 This project is a collaboration between SIPL and Shandong Cancer Hospital on planning image guided radiation therapy (IGRT) for treatment of pulmonary tumor.
-If you're intereted in this project, please read this [REVIEW](http://dukang4655.github.io/files/review.pdf) on the characterion of 3D motion of coronary arteries.
+If you're intereted in this project, please read this [REVIEW](http://dukang4655.github.io/files/review.pdf) I wrote on the characterion of 3D motion of coronary arteries.

 ![grades](https://dukang4655.github.io/images/GUI.png)